-Primary Finance Ltd (now called Pfida Ltd) is a private company limited by shares incorporated in England and Wales.
-The registered office is 124 City Road, London ECIV 2NX.
+Pfida Ltd (formerly called Primary Finance Ltd) is a private company limited by shares incorporated in England and Wales.
+The registered office is 124 City Road, London EC1V 2NX.

 Accounting convention

 These financial statements have been prepared in accordance with FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102") and the requirements of the Companies Act 2006.